Table of Contents

 Description

-A security vulnerability has been identified in Dynamicweb 9 that may allow an unauthenticated remote attacker to execute arbitrary code under certain conditions.
+A security vulnerability has been identified in Dynamicweb 8 and 9 that may allow an unauthenticated remote attacker to execute arbitrary code under certain conditions.

 The issue was reported to Dynamicweb through a coordinated disclosure process and has been addressed in accordance with the Dynamicweb security bug fix policy.